 Why You Need to Know About Advancement

 When reading a description of an occupation, look for information about advancement opportunities.
-You can also conduct informational interviews with people who work in the field about which you are thinking.
-Choose individuals who have a lot of experience.
+Conduct informational interviews with people who currently work in the field, particularly individuals with a lot of experience.
 Ask them how their careers have progressed since they started working.
 How did their entry-level jobs differ from what they are doing now?
 Inquire about what they expect to be doing in the future.
-Do they have hopes of climbing the corporate ladder or are they worried they are in a dead end job?
+Do they have hopes of climbing the organizational ladder further or are they worried they are in a dead end job?

 Also, ask the people you interview about their aspirations.
 Not everyone who has the opportunity to advance will take advantage of it.
-Remember, also, that the presence of the opportunity to move up, doesn't necessarily mean you will have a boss who will give you the chance to grow.
-To progress in your job, you may have to find a new job that offers you mobility.
+Remember, too, that the presence of the opportunity to move up, doesn't necessarily mean you will have a boss who will give you the chance to grow.
+To progress in your job, you may have to find a new one that offers you mobility.

 How to Advance at Work

-If you are employed in an occupation that offers advancement opportunities and your employer is amenable to promoting from within, there are some things you can do to help things progress.
-You should:
+If you work in an occupation that offers advancement opportunities and your employer is amenable to promoting from within, here are some things you can do to help you take advantage of them:

-- Ask your boss to assign more challenging projects to you.
-This will let you demonstrate your willingness to take on more responsibility and give you a chance to prove that you can handle it.
+- Ask your boss for more challenging projects.
+Doing this will let you demonstrate your willingness to take on more responsibility and give you a chance to prove your ability to handle it.

-- Offer to help out others, including your boss, with difficult projects.
-Doing this will show that you are a team player and willing to step up to when needed.
+- Offer to help colleagues, including your boss, with complicated projects.
+Doing so will illustrate that you are a team player and willing to step up to when needed.

 - Ask someone with more experience, for example, your mentor, for advice about career advancement.
 He or she will be able to give you helpful pointers.
-Getting guidance about matters such as advancement is one of the best reasons to have a mentor, so if you don't have one, try to establish that relationship as soon as possible.
+Getting guidance about matters like this is one of the best reasons to have a mentor.
+If you don't have one already, try to establish that relationship as soon as possible.

-- Find out what additional training and certifications can help you advance in your career and then pursue them if you can.
-Learn about your employer's tuition reimbursement policy.
-Your organization may foot the bill for your continuing education.
+- Find out what additional training and certifications can help you advance in your career and then pursue them if possible.
+Inquire about your employer's tuition reimbursement policy which can provide financial assistance for additional training, including a degree.

-Is Anything Wrong With Being Happy Where You Are?
+Is There Anything Wrong With Being Happy Where You Are?

 Should you feel bad if you don't dream of career advancement?
 No. You should not.
-Some people are happy staying right where they are, and nothing is wrong with you if you feel that way.
+Some people are happy staying right where they are, and there's nothing wrong with you if you feel that way.
 It doesn't make you lazy or unmotivated.
-It is possible to work as hard, or harder, in an entry level positions than in a higher one.
-You may know that you aren't management material is no less important than the realization that advancement is essential to your career satisfaction.
+It is possible to work as hard, or even harder, in entry-level positions than in higher ones.
+The self-awareness that you aren't management material is no less important than the realization that advancement is essential to your career satisfaction.

-You should be aware, however, that a lack of desire for career advancement, doesn't necessarily mean you won't become bored with your job.
-If that happens, you can consider making a lateral move within your organization.
-This involves moving from one position to another with different duties but a similar level of responsibility.
+Know, however, that a lack of desire for career advancement, doesn't necessarily mean you will never become bored with your job.
+If that happens, consider making a lateral move within your organization, which involves moving from one position to another with different duties but a similar level of responsibility.
 Unfortunately, this type of transition probably won't come with a salary increase as a promotion would.